Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/RailroadVehicleMovement.md

   The maximum dynamic braking effort of this vehicle.
 - <code id="max-air-braking-effort">maxAirBrakingEffort</code> float

-  The maximum air braking effort of this vehicle.
+  The maximum air braking effort of this vehcile.
 - <code id="track-grade">trackGrade</code> float

   The current track grade of this vehicle.